-You can order human translations directly from your POEditor account for the localization projects you host on your account or are an admin of, as described below.
+You can order human translations directly from your POEditor account for the localization projects you host on your account or for those where you are assigned as administrator, as described below.

 1. Choose translation order values and get quotes

 Go to Translations Orders and select the desired values for a new order.
-Order translations to a particular language for all the software strings or just for the strings that don’t have translations in that language.
+You can order translations in your desired target language for all the strings chosen as source, or just for the strings that don’t have translations in the chosen target language.